 Want to know how many people with disabilities use your website?
-In this post, we’ll explore why that may not be as easy—or as ethical—as you might think.
+In this post, we’ll explore why that isn’t as easy—or as ethical—as you might think.

 It stands to reason that knowing how many of your website visitors have disabilities might help you make more educated decisions about web content or investments in digital accessibility.
 Clients often ask us how to find this information through tools like Google Analytics or other means.
 While their intentions were likely good—perhaps they’re budget planning to improve website accessibility—this is a slippery, complicated slope.
 Here’s why.

 People with Disabilities are a Protected Class